-Thriller Live is a concert experience with spectacular multimedia effects and a fantastic choreography, all to revitalize Michael Jackson's cutting edge dance moves and characteristic thrust and largest hits on stage again.
+Thriller Live is a concert experience with spectacular multimedia effects and fantastic choreography, created to celebrate the career and legendary dance moves of the world's greatest performer.

 The show is a musical journey and celebration of the King of Pop.
-Michael Jackson's career stretched over 40 years, from his days in Jackson 5 to an incredible solo career.
-Through the years he's sold more than 750 mil. albums.
+Michael Jackson's career stretched over 40 years, from his days in Jackson 5 to his incredible solo career.
+Through the years he's sold more than 750 million albums.
 The album Thriller is the world's best-selling album to this day.

-During the over 2-hour show you are guaranteed to sing along all the big hits like I Want You Back, I'll Be There, Show You The Way To Go, Can You Feel It, Rock With You, She's Out Of My Life, Beat It, Billie Jean, Earth Song, Thriller and many more.
+During the more than 2-hour show you are guaranteed to sing along to all the big hits like I Want You Back, I'll Be There, Show You The Way To Go, Can You Feel It, Rock With You, She's Out Of My Life, Beat It, Billie Jean, Earth Song, Thriller and many more.